ErikThorsell/erikthorsell.github.io/index.md

 My name is Erik Thorsell and I created this site to have something to put on my resumé as a point of contact between you and me.
 The idea is that this site may act as a springboard to relevant information about my persona.
+If you found this site through other means *but* my resumé, [here it is]{{site.url}}/download/erikthorsell_cv.pdf.

 So, lets begin.

 ## Who am I, and what do I do? ##